-In response to this situation, the United Nations Mine Action Service (UNMAS) undertakes a weapons and ammunition safety management programme in the Central African Republic, providing support towards the development of operational capacities of the country’s defence and security forces.
-The national plan on fighting against the proliferation of SALW is currently under implementation, which is also supported by UNMAS.4 In order to improve security in the Central African Republic, the Swiss Foundation for Mine Action (FSD) has conducted training of personnel on stockpile management issues5.
+In response to this situation, the UN Mine Action Service (UNMAS) began a weapons and ammunition safety management programme in the country to support the development of the country’s defence and security forces' operational capacities.
+The national plan on fighting against the proliferation of small arms and light weapons is currently being implemented, also with the support of UNMAS.5 In order to improve security in the Central African Republic, the Swiss Foundation for Mine Action (FSD) has trained personnel on stockpile management issues.6

 Launch the country dashboard